 So, you’re confused about whether you really need a wedding planner?
 Not sure if you can do it by yourself or whether it will be a waste of money to hire a wedding planner in Naija?
 Read on for 6 surefire signs to help you make the best wedding decision.
 While the services of a wedding planner cannot be under-estimated, the truth is that not everyone needs a wedding planner – and it has nothing to do with being able to afford it.
 Some brides-to-be start off knowing whether or not they want to use a wedding planner for their Nigerian wedding, some people are confused about it.
 In this post, I give you the 6-point test for knowing without a doubt whether you need a wedding planner or not.
-Read on.
+Swipe/ scroll down to read on.

 Some brides and grooms have always known that they want or do not want a wedding planner, many brides are confused and often ask “how do I know if I need a wedding planner?”
 To help you decide whether to use a professional wedding planner or plan it yourself, check out our 6-point test for you know if you absolutely must use a professional wedding planner

-#1: You Feel Overwhelmed
+#1: If You Feel Overwhelmed